Someday Never Came—And That’s a Good Thing

 They don’t define me.

-What does define me is how I choose to live — curious, creative, and still excited to try new things.
+What defines me is how I choose to live — curious, creative, and still excited to try new things.
 Maybe they’ll lead somewhere.
 Maybe not.
 But I love the process.
-And I keep having — FUN.
+And I keep finding joy in it.

 The Secret?

-The more I enjoy what I’m doing — and the more of me I pour into it, even the boring parts — the more success I’ve seen.
-The more people I’ve helped.
+The more I enjoy what I’m doing — and the more of myself I pour into it, even the quiet ordinary parts — the richer my life has become.
+The more people I’ve been able to help.

-To me, that is the most underappreciated secret of business.
+To me, that is the most underappreciated secret of a life well lived.